Sam-Klein1/Hackathon2023/README.md

 Division of Labor:

-Dylan - Rascal and ladies man
+Dylan - Rascal and ladies man fd

 Sam - I like hacking